“It’s a critical part of our business process that the network be highly available.”

 “We had built in lots of point-to-point circuits and redundant circuits for protection of each individual site, relying on large carriers,” Daly says.
 “But over time that became slightly unwieldy.
 We wanted a different type of solution.”

 Masergy’s MPLS fully-meshed private IP network service makes it possible for Ancestry.com offices to experience any-to-any connectivity featuring top application performance in a secure, scalable and easy-to-manage environment, characterized by six levels of site-to-site QoS.
 With its Intelligent Connectivity, Ancestry.com can run unlimited complex virtual network services over a single attachment circuit at no additional cost.
 Softwaredefined network control brings full visibility to and command over everything from bandwidth levels to port size.

 “Masergy’s managed hybrid network solution is a more scalable, more adaptable network for us that works well for our employees and our sites,” says Daly.
 Critically, it’s more highly available than the previous approach taken by Ancestry.com.

 With Masergy’s managed network solution and its unparalleled technical support, Ancestry.com’s network is agile; configurations and site locations can be changed as needed.
 And Ancestry.com sees almost no downtime at all, Daly says.
 “Failovers are completely transparent, so we have not had any outages.”

 Indeed, the support that Masergy provides for its global network service has been hugely valuable in identifying circuit problems before Ancestry.com even is aware of it, Daly says.
 “With Masergy, the network is much more dynamic and real-time,” he adds.
 “That brings a lot to the table.”

-“They have to be transported across the network from site to site and eventually get to our data center, where they then sit in our repository that our customers rely on,” says Daly.
-“So it is a critical part of our business process that the network is highly available.”
+“They have to be transported across the MPLS network from site to site and eventually get to our data center, where they then sit in our repository that our customers rely on,” says Daly.
+“So it is a critical part of our business process that the network be highly available.”